Jolly Phonics: A Teacher's Guide to Synthetic Phonics

 These five skills are not taught in isolation.
 In a typical Jolly Phonics lesson, all five are practised: children write the letters (skill 1), blend words using them (skill 2), segment words for spelling (skill 3), recognise the sounds in text (skill 4), and practise sight words (skill 5).
 This integrated approach develops reading fluency faster than phoneme-by-phoneme instruction.

-A single Jolly Phonics lesson typically lasts 20-30 minutes and follows a consistent structure.
-Here is a realistic snapshot from a Reception classroom introducing Group 1 sounds.
+Jolly Phonics lessons take 20-30 minutes and have a set pattern.
+This example is from a Reception class, introducing Group 1 sounds.

-Segment 4: Blending Practice (5-8 minutes) — Once children have learned three or four sounds from the group, the teacher begins blending words.
+Segment 4: Blending Practise (5-8 minutes), Once children have learned three or four sounds from the group, the teacher begins blending words.
 The teacher writes a simple CVC word (e.g., "sat") on the board, points to each letter, children say the sound aloud, then blend: "s-a-t, sat".
 Initially, the teacher models and leads; later, children do this independently with a partner or small group.
 Blending should feel playful, not laboured.

 The entire lesson is teacher-led, fast-paced, and multi-sensory.
 No lesson is spent on "fun letter sound activities" that don't directly teach phonics.
 The focus is relentless: children learn sounds, blend words, and read.
 This pedagogical clarity is part of Jolly Phonics' strength and, for some teachers, part of its limitation.